benjaminmoon/benjaminmoon.github.io/_drafts/palaeomaps-in-R.md

 ---

 Just before Christmas I was looking at data from the Palaeobiology Database (PBDB) and wanted to draw a map of occurrences.
-Previously I'd made maps of Jurassic ichthyosaur occurrences that appeared in Moon & Kirton (2018, Fig. 46), but made these by hand, tracing maps produced by Blakey (2008, 2014), and then overlaying palaeo-positions of various Middle and Late Jurassic deposits.
-As I remember the tracing itself was not too time consuming, although wasn't the most interesting thing I've ever done.
-With the recent work I wanted to create maps with many more occurrence points, and potentially several maps covering a series of time slices as the position of the continents change.
+I'd made maps of Jurassic ichthyosaurs before that appeared in Moon & Kirton (2018, Fig. 46).
+I made these by hand, tracing maps produced by Blakey (2008, 2014) and then overlaying palaeo-positions of various deposits.
+As I remember the tracing itself was not too time consuming, but wasn't the most interesting thing I've ever done.

+With my recent work, I wanted to create maps with many more occurrence points, showing a series of time slices as the position of the continents change.
 This would definitely benefit from a more automated method rather than me getting annoyed with Affinity Designer while tracing several maps.

-Fortunately there are ways to do this in R, which is the primary language that I use, through some code and packages that are readily available.
-The few things that you need are:
+Fortunately there are ways to do this in R through some code and packages that are readily available.
+Here's a little intro to how I've made a map with data from the PBDB, including:

+* plotting continent and coastal outlines
+* adding points to show occurrence locations
+* separating different groups into subplots.

+Let's dive in.

+## Data gathering ##

+The few things that we need are:

 * Occurrence data from the Palaeobiology Database
 * Palaeogeographic outlines of the continents at a desired time.

-## Data gathering ##

 ### Occurrence data ###

-The Palaeobiology Database has a [Web API](https://paleobiodb.org/data1.2/), which I find the easiest to access and download data from.
+The PBDB has a [Web API](https://paleobiodb.org/data1.2/), which I find the easiest to access and download data from.
 There is also the package [ropensci/paleobiodb](https://github.com/ropensci/paleobioDB), but I haven't used it  myself.